gSchool/stoplight-event-exercise/README.md

 ## Part 2

-Add new event listeners to log the mouse state of each button.
+Add new DOM event listeners to log the mouse state of each button.

 - When a user's mouse "enters" a button, log `"Entered <textContent> button"` to the console.
 - When a user's mouse "leaves" a button, log `"Left <textContent> button"` to the console.